Categories: Off-topic

 하십시오체

-(“Hasipsio-che”) - known as formal, this level is used when referring to someone older than you, or with authority over you, or otherwise deserving extra respect.
+(“Hashipshio-che”) - known as formal or formal-high, this level is used when talking to someone older than you, or with authority over you, or otherwise deserving extra respect.
 Waiters and shop attendants use this with customers.
 Strangers often address each other in this form. -

 해요체

-(“Haeyo-che”) - known as polite or informal, this level is used when referring to someone younger than you, or subordinate to you, or to acquaintances of the same age.
+(“Haeyo-che”) - known as polite or informal-high, this level is used when talking to someone younger than you, or subordinate to you, or to acquaintances of the same age.
 However it can also be used with strangers at a pinch - particularly by foreigners; it’s not actively rude, just lacking in elegance. -

 해체